 According to Casey, because the course is listed as a philosophy class, objecting to it, "represents the true heart of these Darwinists: they don't care about keeping religion out of the science classroom, their goal is to censor any non-evolutionary views in ANY venue regardless of whether or not it is religion or science!!"
 This misrepresents the actual situation.

-Strangely, though, after admitting that the course doesn't meet the DI's party line on definition of Intelligent Design, he goes on to castigate "Darwinists" for trying to exclude ID from schools:
+The title of the course is "Philosophy of Design," but even Casey admits that there are some problems with that title:party line on definition of Intelligent Design, he goes on to castigate "Darwinists" for trying to exclude ID from schools:

 Near the end of his diatribe, Casey poses a question, "What objection could one possibly have to having students learn about material some people consider religious in a philosophy course?"
 Casey clearly thinks that this question has a clear answer: